Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Akron Stats and Trends

+- Akron has played 10 games, with five wins against the spread.

-- The Zips have an ATS record of 4-2 in their six games when underdogs by 13.5 points or more this season.
+- This year, the Zips have an against-the-spread record of 4-2 in their six games as an underdog of 13.5 points or more.

-- Akron has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Akron's games this year have eclipsed the over/under five times in 10 opportunities (50%).

 - This season the Zips average 14.4 fewer points per game (22.4) than the Golden Flashes surrender (36.8).

-- This season the Zips have 15 turnovers, five fewer than the Golden Flashes have takeaways (20).
+- The Zips have 15 giveaways this season, while the Golden Flashes have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.